HealthCatalyst/SSIS/README.md

     + SQL Server Integration Services.
 - **SSMS**
     + SQL Server Management Studio.
 Where work happens.
-- **SSDT**
-    + SQL Server Data Tools.
-This is where the ISPAC file is first installed.
 - **EDW Console**
     + Catalyst web app for viewing and configuring ETLs.
     + Errors are surfaced here.
 - **Batches**
-    + ETLs scheduled in EDW Console (web portal) by a TD.
+    + ETL jobs scheduled in EDW Console (web portal) by a AD/TD.
 - **SSIS packages**
-    + are found in: SSMS > `Integration Services Catalogs` > `CatalystExtensibility`
+    + are installed in: SSMS > `Integration Services Catalogs` > `CatalystExtensibility`
+- **DTSX File**
+    + The actual SSIS package files that are installed via the .ispac file.
 - **ISPAC File**
-    + The project deployment file is a self-contained unit of deployment that includes only the essential information about the packages and parameters in the project. [reference](https://docs.microsoft.com/en-us/sql/integration-services/packages/deploy-integration-services-ssis-projects-and-packages)
+    + This is the SSIS project deployment file, which is a self-contained unit of deployment that includes only the essential information about the packages and parameters in the project. [reference](https://docs.microsoft.com/en-us/sql/integration-services/packages/deploy-integration-services-ssis-projects-and-packages)
-- **DTX File**
-    + The actual SSIS package files that are installed into SSIS via SSMS.
-- **EDWAdmin.CatalystAdmin.AttributeBASE**
-    + A table that stores keys and descriptions that can be used to assign values to instances of objects.
-- **EDWAdmin.CatalystAdmin.ObjectAttributeBASE**
-    + A table that stores instances of key values for specific objects.